NOAA Head Looking Into Whether The Agency’s Support Of Donald Trump’s Dorian Claims Is An Ethical Violation

 “If the public cannot trust our information, or we debase our forecaster’s warnings and products, that specific danger arises,” he added.

-McLean said that he found the NOAA’s news release concerning and said that it compromised the agencies ability to inform the public about important information.
+McLean said that he found NOAA’s news release concerning and said that it compromised the agency’s ability to inform the public about important information.
 He vowed to look into the statement to see if any violations took place.